qgis/QGIS-Documentation/docs/user_manual/managing_data_source/create_layers.rst

    #.
 Depending on the selected data format, enter the :guilabel:`Length` and
       :guilabel:`Precision`
    #.
 Click on the |newAttribute| :guilabel:`Add to Fields List` button
    #.
-Reproduce the steps above for each field you need to add
+Repeat the steps above for each field you need to add
 #.
 Once you are happy with the settings, click :guilabel:`OK`.
    QGIS will add the new layer to the :guilabel:`Layers` panel, and you can edit it as described in section :ref:`sec_edit_existing_layer`.